 Introduction to Landour

 When the Indian royalty embraced Mussoorie as a location for their princely summer homes, the British set up its twin town Landour for themselves.
 They even named this twin town based on a Welsh town – Llanddowror.
 Even today, Landour still has those English homes, some of them built in Tudor style.
 Some of them have been acquired by Rokeby Manor, while the others are occupied by the local families.
-There is a certain English charm that still prevails in this town – with its deodar and rhododendron landscape that frame every corner and the distant snow clad Himalayas in the background.
-It is not surprising therefore, to learn that this town along with Mussoorie is known as “Queen of the Hills”.
+There is a certain English charm that still prevails in this town – with its deodar and rhododendron landscape that frame every corner and the distant snow clad the Himalayas in the background.
+It is not surprising, therefore, to learn that this town along with Mussoorie is known as “Queen of the Hills”.

 Landour is not just an idyllic setting.
 It has plenty to do – enough to be occupied and yet not be in a rush.
-Here are my suggestions of things to do in Landour.
+Here are my suggestions for things to do in Landour.